-Each young person has access to a differentiated National Curriculum at Key Stage 3 and a wide range of externally accredited courses at Key Stage 4 and 5 ranging from Entry Level to GCSE these include vocational options.
-Pupils are able to take options in Key Stage 4 and Key Stage 5 from a range of academic and vocational subjects these include Construction, Catering, Childcare, Art, Performing Arts, Horticulture, Hospitality, Duke of Edinburgh (D 0f E), Social Care, Life skills and ICT.
+Each young person has access to a differentiated National Curriculum at Key Stage 3 and a wide range of externally accredited courses at Key Stage 4 ranging from Entry Level to GCSE these include vocational options.
+Pupils are able to take options in Key Stage 4 and Key Stage 5 from a range of academic and vocational subjects these include Construction, Catering, Childcare, Art, Performing Arts, Horticulture, Hospitality, Life skills and ICT.
 The D of E award is part of the year 10 curriculum.
 Pupils develop their confidence, team-working skills whilst rowing, rock climbing, and orienteering.
 All year 10 pupils have the opportunity to access the Bronze D of E Award and can achieve the Silver Duke of Edinburgh award as an option in year 11.
-In post 16 there is an emphasis on independence skills and skills for working life.
-This includes a range of work placements.
-The 'Bridging the gap' initiative at Manchester Metropolitan University, takes place in years 13 and 14.